 - are self-isolating

 - are on sick leave because of coronavirus

 - have caring responsibilities because of coronavirus

-- you’ve had to scale down or temporarily stop trading because:
+- you’ve had to scale down, temporarily stop trading or incurred additional costs because:

 - your supply chain has been interrupted